 Many websites incorporate an RSS feed facility so it makes keeping up to date much easier.
 Popular sites such as news, current affairs, sport and weather, or special interest sites just like this blog, can all be set up so that any new content is bought straight to you.

 Some online sources state that “RSS is a dead technology”.
 I hope not!
 The technology is still around and still very much in use as far as I witness.
-I discuss RSS feeds during any WordPress training session not only from a website owner’s standpoint but as a general consumer in this information age.
+I discuss RSS feeds during my WordPress training sessions not only from a website owner’s standpoint but as a general consumer in this information age.
 If more end users knew about this amazing feature I can’t help but think it would again have a surge in popularity.